 How to Prevent Injuries When Packing

 Moving on your own without the help of a professional mover can be stressful and dangerous.
 There is a lot of planning involved before you move to Connecticut, as well as several techniques you could use in preventing injuries when packing and moving heavy boxes or furniture.
-To help you prevent moving injuries, our Connecticut residential movers have shared their best tips and tricks on how to lift when moving and make sure you don’t cause a serious injury.
+To help you prevent moving injuries, All My Sons Connecticut Moving and Storage shares their best tips and tricks on how to lift when moving and make sure you don’t cause a serious injury.

 Avoiding Back Injuries

 When lifting heavy items such as a couch or bed, we put the strain on our lower backs which can cause serious harm to your health.
 In order to prevent back injuries when packing you need to use your knees.
 It is important to know your limit when lifting and try to not exceed that; trust a professional mover such as our Connecticut movers, either local or long-distance movers, who are trained in handling heavy items.

 Trust us when we say you don’t want a broken finger or toe.
 Not only is the healing process difficult but the medical bills can add up.
 Before picking anything up and moving it, make sure your path is free of any obstacles to decrease the chances of tripping over something, causing injury or damage to your belongings.
 Aside from bending at the knee, make sure you have a good grip on the object you are carrying and ask for assistance if necessary.
 It’s vital that you and your partner communicate where you are going, if there are any obstacles in the way, and when you need to stop for a moment to readjust your grip or even catch your breath.
 When you’re ready to set the object down, again, communicate with your partner and set it down gently.